MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 ### Mitigation 1: Enable Cookies

-Project Operations requires that third-party cookies be enabled in order to render the work breakdown structure.
+Project Operations requires that third-party cookies be enabled to render the work breakdown structure.
 When third-party cookies aren't enabled, instead of seeing tasks, you will see a blank page when you select the **Tasks** tab on the **Project** page.

 For Microsoft Edge or Google Chrome browsers, the following procedures outline how to update your browser setting to enable third-party cookies.